A true comfort food that brings back memories of home, but with a modern vegan twist.

 - For a colored soup: place colored matzo balls in the soup ball.

-- From the root vegetables, you can make patties in the oven (recipe coming soon)
+- From the root vegetables, you can make patties in the oven

 - For Matzo ball in colors: Divide the mixture into four parts, depending on the number of colors; For a purple, add beetroot powder; for orange color, add dried tomato powder; for the blue color, add blue spirulina powder.
 Leave the fourth part in its natural color.
 Add the powders gradually until you get the desired hue.
 In addition to the cheerful colors, there is a nutritional value, plus a delicate beet and tomato flavor.